 - 1. A learns of B's intention to sell its restaurant.
 A, who has no intention whatsoever of buying the restaurant, nevertheless enters into lengthy negotiations with B for the sole purpose of preventing B from selling the restaurant to C, a competitor of A's.
-A, who breaks off negotiations when C has bought another restaurant, is liable to B, who ultimately succeeds in selling the restaurant at a lower price than that offered by C, for the difference in price. - 2.
+A, who breaks off negotiations when C has bought another restaurant, is liable to B for B's losses.
+These losses may include the difference in price and whatever other losses may be established. - 2.
 A, who is negotiating with B for the promotion of the purchase of military equipment by the armed forces of B's country, learns that B will not receive the necessary import licence from its own governmental authorities, a pre-requisite for permission to pay B's fees.
-A does not reveal this fact to B and finally concludes the contract, which, however, cannot be enforced by reason of the missing licences.
-A is liable to B for the costs incurred after A had learned of the impossibility of obtaining the required licence.
+A does not reveal this fact to B and finally concludes the contract, which, however, cannot be enforced by reason of the missing licence.
+A is liable to B for the costs incurred after A had learned of the impossibility of obtaining the required licence. - 3.
+A enters into lengthy negotiations for a bank loan from B's branch office.
+At the last minute the branch office discloses that it had no authority to sign and that its head office has decided not to approve the draft agreement.
+A, who could in the meantime have obtained the loan from another bank, is entitled to recover the expenses entailed by the negotiations and the profits it would have made during the delay before obtaining the loan from the other bank.